Categories

 A friend, who was leaving, gave me a guitar that he had made himself and that he was not going to take with him, and that is how my new passion started: Music.

-When the belgian kids returned from Europe for the new school year (since the nationalization had been postponed) I could scratch my guitar well enough to start a band with some friends.
+When the belgian kids returned from Europe for the new school year, (since the nationalization had been postponed), I could scratch my guitar well enough to start a band with some friends.

 My guitar playing was mediocre, but I discovered that I had a good, strong voice and could perhaps impress the girls…

-So, I kept on playing and singing throughout the years.
+My father bought me a beautiful guitar, and I kept on playing and singing throughout the years.

-Music gave me something to do while trying to keep my mind off the many carnal thoughts I was tortured with:
+Music gave me something to do while trying to keep my mind off the many carnal thoughts that I was tortured with:

-I was longing for an opportunity to start having sexual relations with the girls (european girls, I mean, for I would not even consider approaching the local black girls that were then an easy but demeaning prey for us, europeans), however, I was having inner moral battles about it all:
+I was longing for an opportunity to start having sexual relations with the girls (european girls, I mean, for I would not consider approaching the local black girls that were then an easy but demeaning prey for us, europeans).

-I knew that, if I was to start messing around before I met her, then I should not complain when I would find out that my future wife also had given in and started messing around sexually before marriage!
+I knew that, if I was to start messing around before I met her, then I should not complain when I would find out that my future wife had also given in and started messing around sexually before marriage!

 This, however, would have bothered me immensely!

-Love, deep love for my dream girl, my future wife, had always been waiting to burst out of my heart, and I was hoping that we would meet soon, while still very young, and… that she would be my first one, and I, her first and only one.
+Love, deep love for my dream girl, my future wife, had always been waiting to burst out of my heart, and I was hoping that we would meet soon, while still very young, and that she would be my first one, and I, her first and only one.

 If I had my way, I would have married at 13, so great was my need for love and… what goes with it.